It was four AM in the morning when it happened: Madison Lorfing, in ultimate misery and despair, opened her mouth and wailed at the top of her lungs.

 This Wail of Despair most likely made its way into her family’s dreams and caused them horrific nightmares.

 But you see, Madison Lorfing isn’t a quitter.
-She may be a little lazy—or, actually, maybe quite a bit lazy—alright, throwing in the hat: she’s totally, completely, 100% lazy—but she’s not a quitter.
+She may be a little lazy—or, actually, maybe quite a bit lazy—alright, throwing in the towel: she’s totally, completely, 100% lazy—but she’s not a quitter.
 So she groaned again, quieter this time, and continued.

 They were diabolical, Wail-of-Despair-inducing things, the first and second drafts of what was once known as Loyalty Book I. Even the third draft, a rewrite, is still a directionless hunk of junk.